GSA/digitalgov.gov/content/resources/21st-century-integrated-digital-experience-act.md

 Specifically, the Act requires all executive branch agencies to:

-- modernize their websites,
+- modernize their websites, using the [U.S. Web Design System](https://designsystem.digital.gov/maturity-model/)
 - digitize services and forms,
 - accelerate use of e-signatures, and
 - improve customer experience.

-It also encourages agencies to standardize and transition to centralized shared services.
+It also encourages agencies to standardize and transition to centralized [shared services]({{< ref "/services/_index.md" >}}).

 ## What Does It Mean to Modernize Websites?

-All new, public-facing websites and digital services must meet eight specific requirements.
+All new, public-facing websites and digital services must use the [U.S. Web Design System](https://designsystem.digital.gov/maturity-model/) to meet eight specific requirements.

 1. **Accessible** - be accessible to individuals with disabilities in  accordance with [Section 508](https://www.section508.gov/)
 2. **Consistent** - have a consistent appearance